-- Reprimand and/or detention

-- Parent/guardian notification OPTIONAL:

 - Cancellation of privileges such as, but not limited to, before and/or after school activities

 - Suspension (1 to 2 days)

 - Suspension of user privileges (1 to 5 days)

-- Removal from Digital Technology Network
+- · Removal from Digital Technology Network

 - Restitution

 - Detention and/or suspension (1 to 3 days)

 - Parent/guardian notification and/or conference

 - Referral to School Discipline Committee

 - Behavior plan/contract

-- Cancellation of user privileges for up to one marking period
+- Cancellation of user privileges for up to one marking period OPTIONAL:

 - Cancellation of privileges such as, but not limited to, before and/or after school activities

 - Removal from Digital Technology Network

 - Restitution

 - Suspension (1 to 3 days)

 - Parent/guardian notification

 - Behavior plan/contract

 - Police notification, when necessary

 - Recommendation to counseling or appropriate social service agency if warranted

 - Referral to school Discipline Committee to consider cancellation of user privileges for up to the remainder of the school year

+- OPTIONAL:

-Cancellation of privileges such as, but not limited to, before and/or after school activities School Cut/Truancy (S0021): Any unexcused absence from school (see attendance under Chapter II for a list of excused absences).
-Repeated offenses may result in legal action
+- Cancellation of privileges such as, but not limited to, before and/or after school activities

+School Cut/Truancy (S0021): Any unexcused absence from school (see attendance under Chapter II for a list of excused absences).
+Repeated offenses may result in legal action.

 - Detention and/or suspension (1 to 2 days)

 - Parent/guardian notification

-- Parent/guardian conference OPTIONAL:
+- Parent/guardian conference

-- Referral to School Discipline Committee or Instructional Support Team

-- Behavior support plan
+- Referral to School Discipline Committee or Instructional Support Team - Behavior support plan

-- Detention and/or suspension (1 to 3 days)

-- Parent/guardian notification OPTIONAL
+- Detention and/or suspension (1 to 3 days) - Parent/guardian notification

 - Cancellation of privileges such as, but not limited to, before and/or after school activities

 - Referral to School Discipline Committee

 - Behavior plan/contract

-- Detention and/or Suspension (2 to 5 days) - Parent/guardian conference required before returning to school
+- Detention and/or Suspension (2 to 5 days) - Parent/guardian conference required before returning to school OPTIONAL - Cancellation of privileges such as, but not limited to, before and/or after school activities - Referral to Alternative Education Committee - Behavior plan/contract